devsecopsgirl/internship-appsecco/docs/setting-up-suitecrm.md

 ### Installing Composer

 SuiteCRM packages are not built.
-This is due to I  cloned the repository instead of using the zip archive.
+This is because I  cloned the repository instead of using the zip archive.
 Hence, I had to install Composer, the package manager for PHP.
 I followed the official [documentation](https://getcomposer.org/doc/00-intro.md) and performed required steps to install Composer globally.
 After a successful installation, I ran `composer install` in the project's root directory to build the dependencies for SuiteCRM.

 ```
 php -r "copy('https://getcomposer.org/installer', 'composer-setup.php');"